Sodium-Hydrogen/SaintCON2019/README.md

 I2C>
 ```
-_If it doesn't there might be a slodering problem on the chip_
+_If it doesn't there might be a soldering problem on the chip_

 5. To set the message you need to send a start `[` then the write address `0xA0` followed by the memory location `0 0` and the stop bit `]`